cansinacarer/Offer-Decisioning-with-Machine-Learning/README.md

 -   `offer_spending_rate`: The daily average spending amount of a customer during the periods when they have at least one valid offer they have seen.
 -   `no_offer_spending_rate`: The daily average spending amount of a customer across all days when they do have an valid offer or they have not seen the active offer they have.

-We hypothesize that the amount of this influence each offer has on spending amount is a function of the customer profile attributes and offer attributes.

 ## Data Preprocesing